lukebarber/nuPLEX/README.md

 - Roku 3 (4200)
 - Sky NowTV (1st Gen)

-Regretfully, nuPLEX is NOT compatible with the Roku SD (N1050) or the Roku DVP (N1000) - not will it ever be.
+Regretfully, nuPLEX is NOT compatible with the Roku SD (N1050) or the Roku DVP (N1000) - nor will it ever be.